citusdata/citus_docs/admin_guide/table_management.rst

 * No support for tuple locks (SELECT ...
 FOR SHARE, SELECT ...
 FOR UPDATE)
 * No support for serializable isolation level
 * Support for PostgreSQL server versions 12+ only
-* No support for foreign keys, unique constraints, or exclusion constraints
+* No support for foreign keys
 * No support for logical decoding
 * No support for intra-node parallel scans
 * No support for AFTER ...
 FOR EACH ROW triggers
 * No UNLOGGED columnar tables
-* No TEMPORARY columnar tables